MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-GraphicsPath-AddPie-Methods.md

 ---
-Description: 'This topic lists the AddPie methods of the GraphicsPath class.
-For a complete list of methods for the GraphicsPath class, see GraphicsPath.' ms.assetid: '8327b2cc-855e-419e-82c1-2a424aef2838'
+Description: This topic lists the AddPie methods of the GraphicsPath class.
+For a complete list of methods for the GraphicsPath class, see GraphicsPath. ms.assetid: 8327b2cc-855e-419e-82c1-2a424aef2838
-title: 'GraphicsPath.AddPie methods'
+title: GraphicsPath.AddPie methods
+ms.date: 07/02/2019
 ---

 # GraphicsPath.AddPie methods